Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Lifting to a relative curve and descent to A1

-We note that the chain obtained in the previous proposition is trivial over $U$.
+is the required chain.
+The chain is trivial over $U$ by construction. \end{proof}

-\begin{proposition} Let $X$ be an integral affine scheme smooth, of finite type, and of positive dimension over a semilocal Dedekind domain.
-Let $\bG$ be a reductive $X$-group scheme with opposite proper parabolic subgroup schemes $\bP_\pm$.
+\begin{proposition} Let $X$ be an integral affine scheme smooth of positive relative dimension over a semilocal Dedekind domain.
+Let $\bG$ be a reductive $X$-group scheme with opposite proper parabolic $X$-subgroup schemes $\bP_\pm$.
+Assume that the $X$-group scheme $\bP_-\cap\bP_+$ has a maximal torus.
 Let $T\subset Y\subset X$ be closed subsets such that $Y$ is fiberwise of positive codimension over the Dedekind domain and $T$ is of codimension at least two in $X$.
-For a finite set of closed points $\bx\subset X$, set $R:=\cO_{X,\bx}$.
-Let $\cE$ be a $\bG$-torsor such that there is a unipotent chain of $\bG$-torsors over $X-T$ connecting $\bG_{X-T}$ to $\cE_{X-T}$ and assume that the chain is trivial over $X-Y$.
+For a finite set of points $\bx\subset X$, set $R:=\cO_{X,\bx}$.
+Let $\cE$ be a $\bG$-torsor over $X$ such that there is a unipotent chain of $\bG$-torsors over $X-T$ connecting $\bG_{X-T}$ to $\cE_{X-T}$ and assume that the chain is trivial over $X-Y$.
 Then there are

 \stepzero\noindstep a closed $R$-finite subscheme $Y\subset\A^1_R$;

 \noindstep a $\bG$-torsor $\cE'$ over $\A^1_R$ trivial away from $Y$; and

 \noindstep a section $\Delta\in\A^1_R(R)$ such that $\Delta^*\cE'\simeq\cE_R$. \end{proposition} \begin{proof} Set $U:=\Spec R$.
 Consider the data $\widetilde Z\subset\widetilde Y\subset C\to W\supset Y, \Delta, \cE'$ provided by Proposition~\ref{pr:prepare}.
 Let $Z\subset Y$ be the image of $\widetilde Z$ in $W$ so that $Z$ is $R$-finite.
 Let $\bG_{C-\widetilde Z},\cE_1,\ldots,\cE_{n-1},\cE'_{C-\widetilde Z},\bP_1,\ldots$ be the unipotent chain trivial over $C-\widetilde Y$.
 We fix the corresponding trivializations of $(\cE_i)_{C-\widetilde Y}$ and $\cE'_{C-\widetilde Y}$.